 Adams / Pike GED Testing

 The GED Test is changing in 2014.
+Test dates are filling up quickly.
+Please register as soon as possible to ensure your preferred testing dates.
 Scroll down to the end of this page for additional information.

 Adams / Pike applicants must register in person with the Adams / Pike Regional Office of Education at our location in Quincy or Pittsfield.
 The Quincy office is open from 8:30 - 4:30 Monday through Friday.
 The Pittsfield office is open from 8:00 - 4:00 Monday through Friday.